Catecholamines, Fractionated, Plasma

 Special Info

-Patient should be calm and supine for 30 minutes prior to collection.
+Patient should be calm and seated for 15 minutes prior to collection.
+Alternately, patient may be calm and supine for 30 minutes prior to collection.
+Drugs and medications may affect results and should be discontinued for 72 hours prior to specimen collection, if possible.
+CRITICAL FROZEN.
 Separate specimens must be submitted when multiple tests are ordered.
 This test is New York DOH approved.
-Unacceptable conditions: EDTA plasma, serum, or urine.
+Unacceptable conditions: Serum, or urine.

 Clinical Info

 Not recommended for evaluation of pheochromocytoma or paraganglioma.
 Use to evaluate clinical symptoms of excess catecholamine secretion.
-Small increases in catecholamines (less than 2 times the upper reference limit) usually are the result of physiological stimuli, drugs, or improper specimen collection.
-Significant elevation of one or more catecholamines (2 or more times the upper reference limit) is associated with an increased probability of a neuroendocrine tumor.
-Measurement of plasma or urine fractionated metanephrines provides better diagnostic sensitivity than measurement of catecholamines.
-Higher catecholamine concentrations are observed in specimens collected from upright or standing adults.
-Epinephrine may be increased by approximately 20%; norepinephrine up to 700 pg/mL; dopamine, unchanged.
-Medications that may interfere with catecholamines and metabolites include amphetamines and amphetamine-like compounds, appetite suppressants, bromocriptine, buspirone, caffeine, carbidopa-levodopa (Sinemet), clonidine, dexamethasone, diuretics (in doses sufficient to deplete sodium), ethanol, isoproterenol, labetalol, methyldopa (Aldomet), MAO inhibitors, nicotine, nose drops, propafenone (Rythmol), reserpine, theophylline, tricyclic antidepressants, and vasodilators.
+Small increases in catecholamines (less than 2 times the upper reference limit) are usually the result of physiological stimuli, drugs, or improper specimen collection.
+Significant elevation of one or more catecholamines (2 or more times the upper reference limit) can result from a neuroendocrine tumor.
+Measurement of plasma or urine fractionated metanephrines should be used for assessment of suspected pheochromocytoma or paraganglioma.
+Lower catecholamine concentrations are observed in specimens collected from supine adults.
+Medications may interfere with catecholamines and metabolites.
 The effect of drugs on catecholamine results may not be predictable.
 Children, particularly those under 2 years of age, often show an elevated catecholamine response to stress.